ByamB4/ctf-writeups/acsc-2023/README.md

 ## `rev/serverless`

 It was most interesting challenge.
-I thought easy js one but in the it was pretty hard.
+I thought easy js one but in the end it was pretty hard.
 So we are given obfuscated js code and encrypted flag text with **acscpass** pasword.
 At first i tried [jsnice](http://jsnice.org/) but it gives some error, but it’s very understandable and can be prettify by hand.

 ```js